jhou34/Ultimate-Tic-Tac-Toe-Python-portfolio-/README.md

-This program runs a two-player game of ultimate tic-tac-toe.
+This program runs a simple two-player game of ultimate tic-tac-toe.